prophile/typ-report/sections/stuttering.md

 \label{fig:glitchExample}
 \end{figure}

-Under the pull semantics, one can observe that `output` must necessarily take the value `False`, since in normal logic the conjunction of any value with its negation is false.

 Under the push semantics, however, one can potentially witness a very surprising result, depending on the push-order.
 Assuming push is left-biased (that is, `<*>` receives updates from its left argument first), consider the case in which `input` has an edge from `False` to `True`.
-In this case, `output` receives an update taking its first input from `False` to `True` -- and using the previous value of the other output, it evaluates `True && True` as `True` before the update on the right-hand input is received.
+In this case, `output` receives an update taking its first input from `False` to `True` -- and using the previous value of the other output, it evaluates `True && True` as `True` before the update on the right-hand input is received\todo{Better explanation}.

 This is somewhat unfortunate[^unf].
 It is similar, in many ways, to an analogous problem arising from propagation delays in digital logic